All blog

 Provide Mental Health Days

 Sometimes called wellness days, mental health days provide a true break from work demands that contribute to burnout and mental and physical concerns.
-According to a recent survey, 80% of workers would contemplate leaving their current job for a role that prioritizes the mental well-being of employees.
+According to a recent survey, 49% of managers and 47% of employees would consider leaving an employer that lacked mental health support.

 Use these tips to design a mental health day policy: